 The process of building out an effective scorecard may seem intimidating, but just think of it as helping you to zoom in on your ideal candidate!
-Clearly defining attributes for a new hire helps to create a structured hiring process, alleviate bias, and keep the team on the same page.
+Clearly defining attributes for a successful candidate helps to create a structured hiring process, alleviate bias, and keep the team on the same page.

 There are many ways you can approach building a scorecard for a new role--we will cover a process that has worked well for Greenhouse and many of our customers.

 Step 1: Have a Kick-Off Meeting

 When you determine the need for a new role, schedule a kick-off meeting, which will help set up the search successfully from the start.
 During this meeting, collaborate with the whole hiring team to:

 - Define what short-term (90-day) and long-term (365-day) success looks like in this role.

 - Define the required skills, traits, and qualifications to be successful.

 Once you have defined what success looks like, it is easier to work backwards from the objectives and nail down the traits and experiences that will be required to reach these goals.